 Like spreadsheets built right into the workspace, data tables help keep track of all project data - so you don't have to remember where in the cloud all those files are.
 This becomes especially useful as the number of participants or samples in your study grows.

-Combine data from different studies or across datasets into a single table.
+Learn how to combine data from different studies or across datasets into a single table:

 Analyze and visualize data in real time in a Notebook